Observability and Generalized Sensor Placement for Nonlinear Quality Models in Drinking Water Networks: Abstract

 \section{Abstract}

-This paper studies the problem of optimal geographic placement of water quality (WQ) sensors in drinking water distribution networks (WDNs), with a specific focus on chlorine transport, decay, and reaction models.
+This paper studies the problem of optimal placement of water quality (WQ) sensors in water distribution networks (WDNs), with a focus on chlorine transport, decay, and reaction models.
 Such models are traditionally used as suitable proxies for WQ.
-The literature on this topic is indeed inveterate, but has a key limitation: it utilizes simplified single-species decay and reaction models that do not capture WQ transients for nonlinear, multi-species interactions.
-This results in sensor placements that do not account for nonlinear WQ dynamics.
-Furthermore, and as WQ simulations are parameterized by hydraulic profiles and demand patterns, the placement of sensors are often hydraulics-dependent.
-This study produces a simple algorithm that addresses the two aforementioned limitations.
-The presented algorithm is grounded in nonlinear dynamic system sciences and observability theory, and yields sensor placements that are robust to hydraulic changes.
-Thorough case studies on benchmark water networks are provided.
+The literature on this topic is inveterate, but has a key limitation: it utilizes simplified single-species decay and reaction models that do not capture WQ transients for nonlinear, multi-species interactions.
+This results in sensor placements (SP) that do not account for nonlinear WQ dynamics.
+Furthermore, as WQ simulations are parameterized by hydraulic profiles and demand patterns, the placement of sensors are often hydraulics-dependent.
+This study produces a greedy algorithm that addresses the two aforementioned limitations.
+The algorithm is grounded in nonlinear dynamic systems and observability theory, and yields SPs that are submodular and robust to hydraulic changes.
+Case studies on benchmark water networks are provided.
 The key findings provide practical recommendations for WDN operators.